ALaDyn/pepc/README.md

 # 5. DIRECTORY STRUCTURE / ADDING OWN FUNCTIONALITY

-Inside the ./src/ directory, you will find four subdirectories:
+Inside the `./src/` directory, you will find four subdirectories:
 - treecode: PEPC kernel, everything that is necessary for the pure algorithmic part of the treecode
 - interaction_specific: interaction specific backends.
 The different subdirectories herein (currently: coulomb, vortex, and nearestneighbour) provide data structures and functions for the different applications.
 See inline documentation in the sourcecode (especially inside the coulomb-subdir, which should be well documented) to finc out about what the functions should do and which of them are necessary.
   The only files that must be provided in this directory are (names may not be changed, public functions and datastructures inside these files are mandatory):
-              - module_interaction_specific.f90: data structures and functions
-                  for manipulating them
+  * `module_interaction_specific.f90`: data structures and functions for manipulating them
-              - module_calc_force.f90: functions for actual force-law and multipole acceptance criterion etc.
+  * `module_calc_force.f90`: functions for actual force-law and multipole acceptance criterion etc.
-              - makefile.backend: backend specific modifications to
-                  treecode makefile, may be empty
+  * `makefile.backend`: backend specific modifications to treecode makefile, may be empty
 - utils: source code of utilities (mainly for treecode diagnostics, vtk-output etc.)
 - frontends: different applications that utilize the treecode for their respective very specific purpose

 In case you want to use pepc for developing an own treecode-based N-body code, you might start by copying and modifying the pepc-mini frontend, which is a